neural-data-science/NESC_3505_textbook/to_do_list.md

 # Ways to improve this book/course

-- need to provide more structure and instruction at the outset
-- ultimately, move away from datacamp.
-- Teach python in a more "direct" way for *this class*.
-DataCamp teaches too many ways to do something, and too few opportunities to do it.
-Teach one way of doing the things that need to be done to complete assignments.
-- most specifically, clearly they need more instruction and guidance on thinking about data, drawing conclusions, and showing data in a way that facilitates drawing conclusions.

 ## Videos
 Students don't just want the textbook, they want video walkthroughs of the textbook